Anne McDonald: History

-However in my opinion the results of this assessment cannot be considered objectively reliable and valid until such time as Anne is shown to perform at a similar intellectual level under experimentally controlled conditions.
-In my view there are at least three variables which need to be controlled, namely – (a) the nature of support to Anne's arm, (b) the amount of information available to the supporting person regarding the response requested of Anne, and (c) the nature of Anne's responses.
-In my opinion these factors can be controlled and until the assessment is made under objectively reliable experimental conditions in my opinion the results of Mr. Healey's assessment cannot be taken as conclusive.

 Despite her inability to communicate, McDonald was given a Higher School Certificate (University entrance) qualification from a night school and was awarded a humanities degree from Deakin University for coursework completed through facilitated communication.
 She was also credited as a co-author of the book Annie's Coming Out (1980), which won the inaugural Allen Lane Award for the best book of the year dealing with disability.
 The film Annie's Coming Out, based on the book, won several Australian Film Institute awards (including Best Picture) and was released in the US under the title Test of Love.
 On the International Day of Persons with Disabilities, 3 December 2008, McDonald received the Personal Achievement Award in the Australian National Disability Awards at Parliament House.

-In 2012 McDonald's mother Bev McDonald stated that she was happy that her daughter had gained weight under the care of "state-paid carers that Crossley organised" but quickly realized that the claims that she was communicating independently were "hollow", in various tries to get her daughter to use the letter board, she could only do so when her arm was guided.
-On one occasion McDonald's mother gently held her elbow to type out something very rude about Crossley while watching her daughter's face, she found no reaction.
-She gave her daughter messages to pass on to Crossley which didn't get passed on.
-Brother Ewen said that he tried to have conversations with his sister in the hopes that Crossley would mention them later during FC sessions, none were.
+In 2012 McDonald's mother Bev McDonald stated that she was happy that her daughter had gained weight under the care of "state-paid carers that Crossley organised" but quickly realized that the claims that she was communicating independently were "hollow"; in various tries to get her daughter to use the letter board, she could only do so when her arm was guided.
+On one occasion McDonald's mother gently held her elbow to type out something very rude about Crossley while watching her daughter's face; she found no reaction.
+She gave her daughter messages to pass on to Crossley which did not get passed on.
+McDonald’s brother Ewen said that he tried to have conversations with his sister in the hopes that Crossley would mention them later during FC sessions; none were mentioned.